ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 # Overview

-ClusterCockpit uses the [InfluxData line-protocol](https://docs.influxdata.com/influxdb/v2.1/reference/syntax/line-protocol/) for transferring metrics between the its components.
-The line-protocol is a test-based representation of a metric with a value, time and describing tags.
+ClusterCockpit uses the [InfluxData line-protocol](https://docs.influxdata.com/influxdb/v2.1/reference/syntax/line-protocol/) for transferring metrics between its components.
+The line-protocol is a text-based representation of a metric with a value, time and describing tags.
 All metrics have the following format (if written to `stdout`):

 ```
 <measurement>,<tag set> <field set> <timestamp>